metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_tenant_control_plane_v1alpha1_manifest.md

 - `extra_args` (List of String) ExtraArgs allows adding additional arguments to said component.WARNING - This option can override existing konnectivityparameters and cause konnectivity components to misbehave inunxpected ways.
 Only modify if you know what you are doing.
 - `image` (String) AgentImage defines the container image for Konnectivity's agent.
-- `tolerations` (Attributes List) Tolerations for the deployed agent.Can be customized to start the konnectivity-agent even if the nodes are not ready or tainted. (see [below for nested schema](#nestedatt--spec--addons--konnectivity--server--tolerations))
+- `tolerations` (Attributes List) Tolerations for the deployed agent.Can be customized to start the konnectivity-agent even if the nodes are not ready or tainted. (see [below for nested schema](#nestedatt--spec--addons--konnectivity--agent--tolerations))
 - `version` (String) Version for Konnectivity agent.

-<a id="nestedatt--spec--addons--konnectivity--server--tolerations"></a>
+<a id="nestedatt--spec--addons--konnectivity--agent--tolerations"></a>
-### Nested Schema for `spec.addons.konnectivity.server.tolerations`
+### Nested Schema for `spec.addons.konnectivity.agent.tolerations`

 Optional: